-In accordance with the Ministry of Labour's Delegation of Financial Authority Framework, financial authority is delegated to the Tribunal.
+In accordance with the Ministry of Labour's Delegation of Financial Authority Framework, financial authority is delegated to the Presiding Officer (Chair) of the Tribunal.
 The Chair is required to ensure that public funds are used with integrity and honesty.
 The Tribunal's operating budget is included in the Ministry of Labour's estimates and allocations process, and the Tribunal is required to report to the Ministry each quarter with respect to its expenditures and planned future financial commitments.